Policy Statement (Pilot 2020) process

 If your Policy Statement is ranked in the top 10, it will be heard at the Convention.

-As sponsor, you will be asked to briefly introduce your Policy Statement.
+As the resolution author, you will be asked to briefly introduce your Policy Statement.
 It will then be discussed and voted on.
 Read more about the debate and voting process at Convention.

 Step 6: Pat yourself on the back!